9 Clever Substitutes for Everyday Kitchen Gadgets

 You need: A meat mallet

 Sub in: A heavy saucepan.
 Meat mallets flatten foods like chicken breasts so that they cook evenly.
 The pressure also tenderizes meat.
 If you don’t own a mallet—how many people do?—use a sauté pan to pound meat to the desired thickness.
 Sandwich the meat first in plastic wrap to avoid splatters and to keep the meat clean.
 Tip: You can also flatten meat with a rolling pin.
+Looking for more kitchen tricks?
+Your salt shaker has many brilliant uses you've never thought of.

 You need: A steamer basket